 Photo from Flip & Tumble

-6. Buy an inexpensive reusable water bottle, and stop buying plastic disposable bottles.
+6. Buy an inexpensive reusable water bottle, and stop buying plastic disposable bottles (my favorite is the Kleen Kanteen with the sport cap.
 Then watch The Story of Bottled Water, a short movie about the bottled water phenomena.

 7. Wash laundry in cold water instead of hot.